Edwin Ollers 1888-1959

 The Artist’s Quiet Influence

-Though he passed away in 1959, Edvin Ollers left behind a body of work that feels more relevant than ever.
+Though he passed away in 1959, Edvin Ollers left behind a body of work that feels as relevant than ever.
 His paintings are held in major Scandinavian institutions including the Moderna Museet and Nationalmuseum in Stockholm, and his design work helped shape a generation of functional yet beautiful household objects.